 |Cape Neddick (Nubble), ME|

-Brackett Lewis (Sept.
-26, 1885 to Dec.
-1, 1904) was able to tune out the station’s fog bell so well that he sometimes forgot to deactivate it—even though the 3,000-pound bell was so loud it could be heard six miles away by the keepers at Boon Island.
-His superiors ordered him to stop transporting tourists because they thought it interfered with his duties.
-William M. Brooks (Dec.
-12, 1904 to Oct.
-1912), the next keeper, added the offer of fishing tackle and bait and a 5-cent tour of the station conducted by his wife.
+Keeper Brackett Lewis, who succeeded Otterson and served until 1904, was able to tune out the station’s fog bell so well that he sometimes forgot to deactivate it—even though the 3,000-pound bell was so loud it could be heard six miles away by the keepers at Boon Island.
+William M. Brooks, keeper from 1904 to 1912, offered visitors fishing tackle and bait in addition to a five-cent tour of the station conducted by his wife.
 Success proved his undoing when his superiors wrote that there were “200 to 300 people at certain times to roam about the reservation with only the keeper’s wife to care for the government property.”

 In 1912, James Burke, with twenty-five years of lighthouse keeping experience, transferred to Cape Neddick.
 The Burke family kept a cow and chickens and supplemented their diet with local mussels, crab, lobster, fish, and duck.
 Appreciative of the keepers who kept them safe, lobstermen were known to toss a sack with lobsters onto the island while heading home.
 Burke’s daughter Lucy later wrote that their six-room, gingerbread-trimmed home had a large parlor stove for heat, a living room, dining room, kitchen with pantry, and three bedrooms upstairs, but no bathroom.
 Sometimes flocks of birds would fly into the tower at night, and hundreds of dead ones would need to be raked up in the morning.
 After Burke retired in 1919, William Richardson took over and was subsequently fired for ferrying sightseers to the island.